thomasballinger/dalsegno/readme.md

   currently happen at runtime)
 * vary speed in runner to achieve constant fps
 * button to restore source to last parsable state
+* buttons for step evaluation
 * inline documentation viewer
+* prettier error message display
+* write a virtual machine instead of using generators
 * language changes
   * group args in defns and lambdas
   * implicit do blocks everywhere (allow multiple expressions)